WarningImHack3r/advent-of-code/README.md

 Code of my attempts on [adventofcode.com](https://adventofcode.com)

-## Random tips
+## Code structure and inputs

-- Each year is in its respective folder (seems obvious)
+- Each year is in its respective folder
 - Run the `inputs_downloader.py` script to automatically download your current's year puzzle inputs
   - **The script requires your `session` token (available from the website's cookies storage), stored as `SESSION_TOKEN` in a `.env` file at the project's root**
   - Run `python3 -m pip install -r requirements.txt` before first execution